aclemons/emailrelay/doc/reference.rst

     echo postmaster
     exit 0

-Local delivery means that the message files in the spool directory are copied to files with a *.local* filename suffix, and if all the envelope recipients are local then no normal message files are created.
-The *.local* files can then be delivered to mailbox sub-directories of the main spool directory by using the built-in *deliver:* filter, or delivered to sub-directories of some other base directory by using the *--local-delivery-dir* option, or processed in some other way.
+Messages with recipient addresses that have been identified as local should be delivered to the relevant mailbox by a filter such as the built-in *deliver:* filter.
+Note that local recipient addresses are ignored when a message is forwarded by the SMTP client.

 For invalid addresses the verifier's exit value should be non-zero and the first line of output will be taken as the error response sent to the remote client.
-An optional second output line can be used for diagnostic information that gets put into the E-MailRelay log file.
+An optional second output line can be used for diagnostic information that gets recorded in the E-MailRelay log file.

 ::